Q&A: Switching bank accounts

 Which banks can I switch to?

 Seventeen banks are participating in the switching scheme, involving 33 different brands.
 Lloyds is the largest bank taking part.
 The Reliance Bank, part of the Salvation Army, is the smallest.
 New entrants into the market include Metro and Marks and Spencer.
-Tesco is planning to enter the market early in 2014.
+Tesco entered the market early in 2014.
 Virgin is planning to offer a current account, but has not yet announced a date.
 Two building societies are taking part: Nationwide and the Cumberland.